 DALLAS, July 6, 2020 – The American Heart Association, the world’s leading nonprofit organization focused on heart and brain health for all, named Mitchell S.V.
 Elkind, M.D., MS, FAHA, FAAN, president of the organization for its 2020-2021 fiscal year which began on July 1.

-Elkind is a professor of neurology and epidemiology at Columbia University in New York and a renowned neurologist who has held numerous local and national volunteer positions.
+Elkind is a professor of neurology and epidemiology at Vagelos College of Physicians and Surgeons, an attending neurologist at New York-Presbyterian/Columbia University Irving Medical Center and a renowned neurologist who has held numerous local and national volunteer positions.
 He most recently chaired the Advisory Committee of the American Stroke Association — a division of the American Heart Association.

 “I hope to bring more neuroscientists, both basic and clinical, into the American Heart Association family.
 Now that the Association has made brain health a key element of research focus, along with cardiovascular disease and stroke, I plan to encourage members of the neuroscience community to think of the Association as a scientific home, a place to look for research funding and intellectual engagement,” said Elkind.
 “There are so many areas of overlap between cardiovascular disease and neuroscience, like sleep health and vascular contributions to dementia, and I will work to have the American Heart Association take the lead in facilitating research in that borderland.”